-- Intervention: Develop data collection mechanism for Sentinel Event type, location, and review outcome.
+- Intervention: Review and enhance data collection mechanism for Sentinel Event type, location, and review outcome to improve data analysis and reporting capabilities.
 Identify any barriers to improvement: clinical or administrative.
 Identify criteria for SE review need and any barriers to timely SE review sessions.
-Develop multi-media meeting platform to decrease SE review attendance barriers. - Measurement: Quarterly data analysis of SE reported volume, type, provider and outcomes.
+Develop multi-media meeting platform to decrease SE review attendance barriers. - Measurement: Quarterly data analysis of SE reported volume, type, provider and outcomes. - Outcome: New interventions established in FY19-20.
+This goal continues in FY19-20 to establish a database with reporting capability.
+Also, the SE Review meeting structure will be reviewed for improved effectiveness and follow-up accountability.